Updated: November 2021

 We may also collect personal information, typically name and contact information, you voluntarily provide at industry events.

 We collect personal information from third-party sources

-We may collect personal information about you from third parties, including from conference partners, public databases or third parties from whom we have purchased data, including advertising companies that specialize in interest-based ads.
+We may collect personal information about you from third parties, including from conference partners, public databases or third parties from whom we have purchased data, including advertising companies that specialise in interest-based ads.
 We may combine this with information we already have about you.

-This helps us update, expand, and analyze our records, identify new customers, and provide information tailored to products and services that may interest you.
+This helps us update, expand, and analyse our records, identify new customers, and provide information tailored to products and services that may interest you.
 You may opt out of receiving interest-based advertising by clicking here (or if you are in the European Union, click here.)
 Opting out of interest-based advertising will not prevent ads from being served to you; the ads will simply be more general.